-- 11.5.1 National radio, television and national press enquiries should be dealt with by the Director or the Head of Service or through the Council's Press and Media Relations Office. - 11.5.2 Local radio and press should be dealt with by the Head of Service or by the Operations Manager. - 11.5.3 The Head of Service, Operations Manager will be advised as soon as practicable if conditions deteriorate such that major routes have to be closed.
+- 11.5.1 National radio, television and national press enquiries should be dealt with by the Director or the Head of Service or through the Council's Press and Media Relations Office. - Local radio and press should be dealt with by the Head of Service or by the Operations and Network and Standards Manager. - The Head of Service, Operations or Network and Standards Manager will be advised as soon as practicable if conditions deteriorate such that major routes have to be closed.